CharlesGodwin/pymagnum/README.md

 print(models)
 </pre>

-You need to import the magnum module, instantiate the class with optional parameters (mode documentation soon) and then get an instance of the models for processing.
-If you need a time series just loop around the getModels() function/ method.
+You need to import the magnum module, instantiate the class with optional parameters (more documentation soon) and then get an instance of the models for processing.
+If you need a time series just loop around the getModels() method.

 Copyright (c) 2018-2019 Charles Godwin <magnum@godwin.ca>